 Consent before checks

-QScout Free starts only after requester authorization and business-email verification.
-The website snapshot is capped at the submitted domain and any verified same-domain public hosts.
+QScout Surface starts only after requester authorization and business-email verification.
+The approved public-surface snapshot is capped to explicitly approved hosts.

 Evidence signature